 Map Quadrant Public Park/ Play Park ID Name of Facility Quality Score LEAP/NEAP Status Overview Indicative Cost Timings CA1 29 Coleraine Road 8.6 NEAP It is anticipated that the NEAP at Coleraine Road is further enhanced to one of 5 District Play Hubs.
-Play hubs have been considered based on geographic distribution, capacity of site, current status/classification, existing facilities, footfall and access (Figures 1 & 2 'Public Parks and Play Strategic Plan - Map Report Carntogher'). £100,000 (subject to funding) 5 Years+ CA1 32 Crawfordsburn 10 LEAP With the site at Coleraine Road undergoing development to become a District Play Hub, it is suggested that Crawfordsburn (32) should be reviewed based on its recommended life span as the new facilities provided at Coleraine Road will serve the catchment area that Crawfordsburn catered for (Figures 1 & 2 'Public Parks and Play Strategic Plan - Map Report Carntogher').
+The current play provision will be likely to be relocated with in a new configuration planned for the current site.
+Play hubs have been considered based on geographic distribution, capacity of site, current status/classification, existing facilities, footfall and access (Figures 1 & 2 'Public Parks and Play Strategic Plan - Map Report Carntogher'). £100,000 (subject to funding) 5 Years+ CA1 32 Crawfordsburn 10 LEAP With the site at Coleraine Road undergoing development to become a District Play Hub, it is suggested that Crawfordsburn (32) should be reviewed for alternative community use as the new play facilities provided at Coleraine Road will serve the catchment area that Crawfordsburn catered for (Figures 1 & 2 'Public Parks and Play Strategic Plan - Map Report Carntogher').
 Maintenance Budget 5 Years+ CA2 63 Lisnamuck 9.3 LEAP Lisnamuck will continue to exist as a LEAP and will be monitored and maintained to ensure it provides high quality play provision (Figures 3 & 4 'Public Parks and Play Strategic Plan - Map Report Carntogher').
 Maintenance Budget 5 Years+ CA2 72 Moneyneena 2 LEAP Given the poor quality rating given to the play at Moneyneena, it is suggested that the fixed play provision is removed and the site used for alternative development dependant on community consultation (Figures 3 & 4 'Public Parks and Play Strategic Plan - Map Report Carntogher').
 Maintenance Budget Year 1 CA3 33 Culnady 9.3 LEAP Culnady will continue to exist as a LEAP and will be monitored and maintained to ensure it continues to provide high quality play (Figure 5 'Public Parks and Play Strategic Plan - Map Report Carntogher').
 Maintenance Budget 5 Years+ CA3 50 Gulladuff 9.7 LEAP Gulladuff will continue to exist as a LEAP and will be monitored and maintained to ensure it provides high quality play provision.
-In addition, the site holds potential for the development of a MUGA (Figure 5 'Public Parks and Play Strategic Plan - Map Report Carntogher').
+In addition, the site holds potential for the development of a MUGA and further consideration should be given to the expanding needs of the village, given the notable expansion of housing developments.
+(Figure 5 'Public Parks and Play Strategic Plan - Map Report Carntogher').
 Maintenance Budget 5 Years+ CA4 97 Swatragh 8.2 LEAP In line with the Rural Development Programme - Village Renewal, it is planned that Swatragh will benefit from £38,103.
 It is suggested that the play provision at Swatragh undergo development to become a NEAP.
 This recommendation is also in line with the feedback gathered at Consultation as it was felt the provision at this site could be upgraded (Figures 6 & 7 'Public Parks and Play Strategic Plan - Map Report Carntogher').
-In addition, the existing infrastructure as well as the riverside walk at Swatragh adds to the potential for this site to be further developed into a larger public park. £140,000 (subject to Year 2 5 Years+ CA4 98 Tamlaght 10 LEAP Tamlaght will continue to exist as a LEAP.
-It is suggested that this site is monitored and maintained to provide high quality play provision (Figures 6 & 7 'Public Parks and Play Strategic Plan - Map Report Carntogher').
-Maintenance Budget 5 Years+ CA4 101 Upperlands 10 LEAP The community of Upperlands is to benefit from £246,000 under Rural Development Programme - Village Renewal. £101,000 will be allocated for a MUGA at Alexander Park with £145,000 allocated for play at the Linenhall Centre community centre (not mapped).
+In addition, the existing infrastructure as well as the riverside walk at Swatragh adds to the potential for this site to be further developed into a larger public park.
+Year 2 5 Years+ CA4 98 Tamlaght 10 LEAP In line with the Rural Development Programme - Village Renewal, it is planned that Tamlaght O'Crilly will benefit from £12,000 for play equipment refurbishment.
+(Figure 6 & 7 'Public Parks and Play Strategic Plan - Map Report Carntogher').
+RDP Year 2 CA4 101 Upperlands 10 LEAP The community of Upperlands is to benefit from £246,000 under Rural Development Programme - Village Renewal. £101,000 will be allocated for a MUGA at Alexander Park with £145,000 allocated for play at the Linenhall Centre community centre (not mapped).
 RDP Year 1